d3edle/stonker/README.md

 ## ⚙️ Installing

-To invite the bot to your server the bot, you can do it from top.gg at the below link: \n https://top.gg/bot/1400561530159763586
+To invite the bot to your server the bot, you can do it from top.gg at the below link:
+https://top.gg/bot/1400561530159763586

 ## Commands: